Benjamin Mensah: Career

 Mensah was educated at Northampton Academy, during which time he played for Aston Villa's academy, before later joining Peterborough United.
 On 12 November 2019, Mensah made his debut for Peterborough in a 2–1 EFL Trophy win against rivals Cambridge United.
 He signed a two-and-a-half year professional contract with the club on 29 December 2020, one day before his 18th birthday.
+He departed the club upon the expiration of his contract at the end of the 2022–23 season.

+In November 2023, Mensah joined Southern League Premier Division Central side St Ives Town.
+In February 2024, he made the step up to join National League South side St Albans City.

+In June 2024, Mensah joined National League North side Rushall Olympic.
+In September 2024, he returned to St Ives Town.

+In July 2025, Mensah joined National League North club Peterborough Sports following a successful trial.

 Personal life

 Born in Seriate, Italy, Mensah is of Ghanaian descent.